CREATING A CUE-SHEET & SOUNDTRACK

 - ATL Skills – Communication and Thinking

-By manipulating the ‘Elements of Music’, create an audio soundtrack for 9 Scenes of a movie.
+By manipulating the ‘G8 Building Bricks of elements‘, create a 5-10 second audio soundtrack for 9 Scenes of a movie.

 CHOOSE YOUR GENRE: